DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

     "Print and Play: https://www.pnparcade.com/products/iron-helm",
     "Physical: https://www.thegamecrafter.com/games/iron-helm",
   ]
 conclusion: "Iron Helm is a good example of a game being great due to being sum of its parts.
-The combat is very simple but when combined with all the other mechanics it comes together to give the feeling of dungeon crawling in a small package."
+The combat is very simple but when combined with all the other mechanics it comes together to give a fantastic dungeon crawling experience in a small package."
 relatedPosts:
   - "/death_valley/"
   - "/sprawlopolis/"